jt-schmidt/UFOs/README.md

 ## Results

+In order to perform search, following pseudo steps are necessary:

+1. We need to collect inputs from user on what they want to filter.
+This is achieved through use of D3 SelectAll upon a change event.
+We use this event to call a function to update our filters.

 **D3 Select used to call Update Filters function when Input changes**
 ``` javascript
  d3.selectAll("input").on("change", updateFilters);
  ```
+2. Using an empty "dictionary" called Filters, we collect the values input by user to filter and they are organized according to the id for input box they are applied:  date, city, state, shape.

 **Function to Update Filters**
 ``` javascript